Loveline Obiji

 Loveline Obiji (born 11 September 1990) is a Nigerian powerlifter.
 She competed in the women's +61 kg event at the 2014 Commonwealth Games where she won a gold medal.

-At the 2014 World Championships she was the 86 kg category gold medal briefly as Randa Mahmoud's r world record setting last lift was not allowed.
+At the 2014 World Championships she was the 86 kg category gold medal briefly as Randa Mahmoud's record setting last lift was not allowed.
 However Mahmoud appealed and her lift was allowed giving her the gold medal and the world record.
 Obiji took the silver.